maxkratt/FishNet-Documentation/guides/features/prediction/creating-code/understanding-replicatestate/using-states-in-code.md

 [Replicate]
 private void MovePlayer(ReplicateData data, ReplicateState state = ReplicateState.Invalid, Channel channel = Channel.Unreliable)
 {
-    //Only the client would need to pause to prevent future movement,
+    // Only the client would need to pause to prevent future movement,
-    //and only on objects they do not own (objects they are spectating). bool canChangePause = !base.IsOwner && !base.IsServerStarted;
+    // and only on objects they do not own (objects they are spectating). bool canChangePause = !base.IsOwner && !base.IsServerStarted;
-    //If in the future do not process any logic and pause the rigidbody.
+    // If in the future do not process any logic and pause the rigidbody.
-    //If not in the future, then unpause the rigidbody.
+    // If not in the future, then unpause the rigidbody.
-    //There are no negative side-effects of calling pause or unpause when
+    // There are no negative side-effects of calling pause or unpause when
-    //when the RigidbodyPauser is already in the same state. if (state.IsFuture()
+    // when the RigidbodyPauser is already in the same state. if (state.IsFuture()
     {
-        //This will prevent the rigidbody from moving by
+        // This will prevent the rigidbody from moving by
-        //making it kinematic.
+        // making it kinematic.
 Pausing a rigidbody does also mean
-        //objects can potentially pass through it.
+        // objects can potentially pass through it.
 Another approach
-        //will be shown in the next example. if (canChangePause)
+        // will be shown in the next example. if (canChangePause)
             base.NetworkObject.RigidbodyPauser.Pause();
     }
     else
     {
-        //When not future, unpause.
+        // When not future, unpause.
 This allows the object to move
-        //again.
+        // again.
 Unpausing will restore velocities as they were
-        //prior to pausing.
+        // prior to pausing.
         if (canChangePause)
             base.NetworkObject.RigidbodyPauser.Unpause();